-Predictions and analysis made by the digital twin can easily become obsolete when the physical world is highly dynamic and evolves in real-time, and when digital twins knowledge drifts, decays and/or not updated to reflect on changes in physical world.
+Predictions and analysis made by the digital twin can easily become obsolete when the physical world is highly dynamic and evolves in real-time, and when the DT knowledge drifts, decays and/or is not updated to reflect on changes in the physical world.
 The requirement for high fidelity of the digital twin system poses an important challenge to decide at which point a twin can indeed be considered a replica and not a mere abstract representation model of the physical system.
-In other words, fidelity replication begs the question: when is a model be considered equivalent to the real system, and therefore the model can be trusted, and no further updates are required?
-Too frequent updates in the model introduce excessive communication and computation overheads, while large delays in updating the model force it to drifts from reality \cite{DosSantos2021}.
-This paper aims to address this question in the context of digital twins for intelligent systems, from the perspective of knowledge.
+In other words, fidelity replication begs the question: when is a model considered equivalent to the real system, and therefore the model can be trusted, and no further updates are required?
+Too frequent updates in the model introduce excessive communication and computation overheads, while large delays in updating the model force it to drift from reality \cite{DosSantos2021}.
+This paper aims to address this question in the context of DT of intelligent systems, from the perspective of knowledge.

-Digital twins are essentially data-driven info-symbiotic systems, where data assimilated from the physical system(s) steer the computation and control of these systems to provide prescriptive, prognostic diagnostics and/or predictive analysis of the physical system \cite{Zhang2020}.
-The info-symbiotic relation of the two worlds, can generate a wealth of knowledge overtime.
-Knowledge synchronisation and equivalence become a paramount importance and prerequisite for meaningful, effective, and efficient control and analysis, as knowledge drift and decay can make the twining obsolete.
-Additionally, maintaining knowledge equivalence can subsume other fundamental issues that can be rooted in data sources, sensing, processing, actuating, and control, etc. This can be particularly important in digital twins, supporting intelligent systems that are grounded on knowledge, covering dimensions that relate to stimuli, time, interaction, goals, etc.
+A DT is essentially a data-driven info-symbiotic system, where data assimilated from the physical system(s) steer the computation and control of these systems to provide prescriptive, prognostic diagnostics and/or predictive analysis of the physical system \cite{Zhang2020}.
+The info-symbiotic relationship between the two worlds can generate a wealth of knowledge over time.
+Knowledge synchronisation and equivalence become of paramount importance and prerequisite for meaningful, effective, and efficient control and analysis, as knowledge drift and decay can make the twining obsolete.
+Additionally, maintaining knowledge equivalence can subsume other fundamental issues that can be rooted in data sources, sensing, processing, actuating, control, etc. This can be particularly important in DT, supporting intelligent systems that are grounded on knowledge, covering dimensions that relate to stimuli, time, interaction, goals, etc.